4. Maxwell eigenmode extraction of a coplanar waveguide resonator with adaptive meshing

 4.4.
 Setting up the device and finding the Maxwell eigenmodes

-You will also find it useful to look at Maxwell Eigenmodes and
+You may also find it useful to look at Maxwell Eigenmodes and the API

 4.4.1.
 Header, input parameters, and file paths